-- 1. Log into CHEMATIX[TM].

-- 2. Choose "Waste" from the orange banner.

-- 3. Click on "Create Waste Card".

-- 4. Scan the "Hot List" of common chemical wastes.
-If you do not see the name of your waste chemical, scroll down to the bottom of the page and choose from

 - a.
-Chemical Mixture by Percentage
+Pure Chemicals in Individual Containers

 - b.
-Pure Chemicals in Individual Containers
+Recyclable Materials

 - c.
-Recyclable Materials
+Paint and Paint Related Materials

 - d.
-Paint and Paint Related Materials
+Oil and Antifreeze

 - e.
-Oil and Antifreeze
+Aerosols

 - f.
-Aerosols
+Contaminated Materials

 - g.
-Contaminated Materials

-- h.
 Bioactive Material

-- 5. Fill in all appropriate fields.
+- 6. Fill in all appropriate fields.

-- 6. Click on "Generate Waste Card", print the Waste Card and attach it to your waste container.
+- 7. Click on "Generate Waste Card", print the Waste Card and attach it to your waste container.

-- 7. Click on "Finished"
+- 8. Click on "Finished"

-- 8. From the main Waste page, click on "Create Pickup Worksheet".
+- 9. From the main Waste page, click on "Create Pickup Worksheet".

-- 9. Select the appropriate Waste Card from the list.
+- 10. Select the appropriate Waste Card(s) from the list.
 Make sure a check mark is displayed.

-- 10. Click "Add Selection(s) to Worksheet.
+- 11. Click "Add Selection(s) to Worksheet.

-- 11. Select the Waste Card you wish to submit for pickup and click "Save and Submit for Pickup".
+- 12. Select the Waste Card you wish to submit for pickup and click "Save and Submit for Pickup".

 - When attaching the Waste Card to the container, do so in a way that it can easily be removed by EHS.
-Tape will suffice.
+Scotch tape will suffice.

 - Completely deface old labels which do not represent the container's contents to avoid identity confusion.